-The variety of heritage boat organisations in Ireland at Section 5 is an indication of the strength of the sector.
+The variety of heritage boat organisations in Ireland at Section 6 is an indication of the strength of the sector.
 Promoting the use of the navigations is intrinsic to the conservation of heritage boats.
-There is scope to raise awareness of the heritage of the inland waterways and industrial heritage boats by networking amongst the users of other boat types.
+There is scope to raise awareness of the heritage of the inland waterways and industrial heritage boats by networking amongst the users of other boat types around the coast and overseas.
 These groups represent informed and active boating participants, yet they may not have had direct experience of Barges and Canal Boats or the inland waterways.

-A jointly organised event, or activity within one of the existing full programme of rallies and events that the IWAI and HBA organise each year could act as an introduction.
-The survey shows a tradition of using smaller heritage boats for rowing and fishing on the Grand Canal and the Barrow Navigation in particular.
-There is scope to highlight and promote such use via events such as rowing and sailing Raids80 for small heritage boats along the length of a canal or navigation.
-The 200th anniversary of the Royal Canal in 2017 could provide an opportunity.
-In the longer term, the provision of bothy accommodation in selected former lock keepers' cottages would facilitate small heritage boat users wishing to travel the length of a given navigation.
+A jointly organised event, or activity, within one of the existing full programme of rallies and events that the IWAI and HBA organise each year, could act as an introduction.
+The survey shows a tradition of using smaller heritage boats for rowing and fishing on the Grand Canal, the Barrow Navigation and Limerick City in particular.
+There is scope to highlight and promote such use via events such as rowing and sailing Raids98 for small heritage boats along the length of a canal or navigation.
+In the longer term, the provision of bothy accommodation in selected former lock-keepers' cottages would facilitate small heritage boat users wishing to travel the length of a given navigation.